jvsiratt/quickRacketDSLs/README.md

 ## Section 04 -- Operator Precedence

 A demonstration of how to implement operator precedence, illustrated by a calculator based on template of the previous section.

+## Section 05 -- Extending with Macros

+Up until this point we've largely ignored or hand-waved macros, but they are a useful tool for adding extended functionality.
+Here we give an examples of typed macros to create a simple representation of inductive types.